IMpcuong/dot/awesome-git/README.md

 git stash apply stash@{<STASH_INDEX>}
 ```

-- Or you can apply directly from index number in the stash tree:
+- Or you can apply directly using the index number from the stash tree:

 ```git
 git stash apply --index <STASH_INDEX> -q